British Academy Television Award for Best Supporting Actor

-The British Academy Television Awards are given out by the British Academy of Film and Television Arts (BAFTA).
-They are informally known as the BAFTA TV Awards.
-They have been awarded since 1954.
+This is a list of the British Academy Television Award for Best Supporting Actor, presented by the British Academy of Film and Television Arts (BAFTA).

-From 1968-1997, the BAFTA TV Awards and the BAFTA Film Awards were presented in one joint ceremony.
+The awards, informally known as the BAFTA TV Awards, have been awarded since 1954.
+From 1968–1997, the BAFTA TV Awards and the BAFTA Film Awards were presented in one joint ceremony.
 Since 1998, there have been two separate ceremonies.
-The film awards are held in February, two weeks ahead of the Academy Awards (Oscars) in America, while the Television awards are held in late May.
-The BAFTA TV Award is the UK equivalent to the Emmy Award in the United States.
+The film awards are held in February, usually two weeks ahead of the Academy Awards (Oscars) in the United States, while the TV awards are held in late May.
+The BAFTA TV Awards are also the UK equivalent to the Emmy Awards in the US.

 The awards for Best Supporting Actor and Best Supporting Actress were first presented at the 2010 ceremony.

 Winners and nominees

-Matthew Macfadyen was the first winner of the award in 2010 for Criminal Justice.
+Matthew Macfadyen was the first recipient of the award in 2010 for Criminal Justice.
 He also won in 2022 and 2024 for Succession.

-Martin Freeman won for Sherlock in 2011, he also won a Primetime Emmy Award for the series.
+Martin Freeman won for Sherlock in 2011.
+He also won a Primetime Emmy Award for the series.